Opendatasoft announces availability on AWS Marketplace

 Data portal solution provider extends partnership with Amazon Web Services

-BOSTON, MASSACHUSETTS, UNITED STATES, September 19, 2023/EINPresswire.com/ -- Opendatasoft, the leading Data Portal solution provider, today announced that it is now available on the Amazon Web Services (AWS) Marketplace, a digital catalog with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on AWS.
+Paris and Boston, September 19 2023 - Opendatasoft, the leading Data Portal solution provider, today announced that it is now available on the Amazon Web Services (AWS) Marketplace, a digital catalog with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on AWS.

 Listing on the AWS Marketplace makes it simpler and faster for organizations to benefit from Opendatasoft’s data portal solution.
 This enables organizations to rapidly create and distribute digital data experiences to feed their ecosystems, democratizing data sharing, and driving business advantage.
 The agreement also increases the visibility of Opendatasoft with international customers, channel partners, and with AWS itself.